jlschnatz/multi-informant-aseba/preregistration/preregistration.typ

 In step one, Bartlett-Factor-Scores (BFS) will be estimated for each of the four latent factors (CI-C, CI-P, IS-C, IS-P) for each clinical subscale of the ASEBA.
 This will be done using the `lavPredict()` function of the _lavaan_ package @rosseel2012.
 In step two, the estimated factor scores will be adjusted for measurement error by fitting a single indicator factor model where the estimated factor scores are used as a manifest variable for the respective latent factor with fixed factor loading of one and error variance fixed to the squared standard error of the factor scores.

 After factor scores have been estimated, pairwise correlations between the factor scores of the four latent factors (CI-C, CI-P, IS-C, IS-P) of each clinical subscale with each respective latent factor of all other clinical subscales will be calculated.
 In total this will result in $4 dot 8 dot 7 = 224$ unique correlations.
-No inferential testing will be conducted, but rather the correlations will be interpreted descriptively in an exploratory manner.
+No inferential testing will be conducted.
+Instead, the correlations will be interpreted descriptively in an exploratory manner.

 #bibliography("resources/references.bib", style: "american-psychological-association")